Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Introduction

-In this paper, we consider how to separate the data if NN assumption is not satisfied.
+The different spectra come from Fourier transform of NMR measurement of absorbance of radio frequency radiation by receptive nuclear spins of the same mixture sample at different time segments when exposed to high magnetic fields.
+The NMR spectra are nonnegative.
+Besides, NMR spectra of different chemical compounds are usually not independent, especially as compounds (component molecules) have similar functional groups, the peaks overlap in the composite NMR spectra making it difficult to identify the compounds involved.
+The classical method of Naanaa and Nuzillard (NN) requires the condition that NMR source signals to be non-overlapping at certain locations while they are allowed to overlap with each other elsewhere.
+The NN assumption (NNA) requires the source signals to be strictly non-overlapping at some locations of acquisition variable (e.g., frequency).
+In other words, each source signal must have a stand-alone peak where other sources are strictly zero there.
+Such a strict sparseness condition leads to a dramatic mathematical simplification of a general nonnegative matrix factorization problem (\ref{LMM}) which is non-convex.
+Geometrically speaking, the problem of finding the mixing matrix $A$ reduces to the identification of a minimal cone containing the columns of mixture matrix $X$.
+The latter can be achieved by linear programming.
+In this paper, we consider how to separate the data if NN condition is not satisfied, and the mixing process is known to be degenerate.
 We are concerned with the regime where source signals do not have stand-alone peaks yet one source signal dominates others over certain intervals of acquisition variable.
 In other words, a dominant interval(s) condition (DI) is required for source signals.
 This is a reasonable condition for many NMR spectra.
 For example, the DI condition holds well in the NMR data which motivated us.
 The data is produced by the so-called DOSY (diffusion ordered spectroscopy) experiment where a physical sample of mixed chemical compounds in solvent (water) is prepared.
 DOSY tries to distinguish the chemicals based on variation in their diffusion rates.
 However, DOSY fails to separate them if the compounds have similar chemical functional groups (i.e., they have similar diffusion rates).
 In this application, the diffusion rates of the chemicals serve as the mixing coefficients.
 This presents an additional mathematical challenge due to the near singularity of the mixing matrix.
-Separating these degenerate data is intractable to the convex cone methods, thus we are prompted to develop new approaches.
+Separating these degenerate data is intractable to NN method.
+New methods need to be invented.
 Examination the DI condition reveals a great deal about the geometry of the mixtures.
 Actually, the scattered plot of columns of $X$ must contain several clusters of points, and these clusters are centered at columns of $A$.
-Hence, the problem of finding $A$ boils down to the identification of the clusters, and it can be accomplished by data clustering, for example, K-means.
+Hence, the problem of finding $A$ boils down to the identification of the clusters and their centroids, and it can be accomplished by data clustering methods such as K-means.
+K-means clustering is computationally fast and easy to implement.
 Although the data clustering in general produces a fairly good estimate of the mixing matrix, its output deviates from the true solution due to the presence of the noise, initial guess of the clustering algorithm, and so on.
-In the case of nearly singular mixing matrix, a small perturbation can lead to large errors in the source recovery (e.g., spurious peaks).
-To overcome this difficulty and improve robustness of the separation, we propose two different methods.
-One is to find a better estimation of mixing matrix by allowing a constrained perturbation to the clustering output, and it is achieved by a quadratic programming.
-The intention is to move the estimation closer to the true solution.
+In the case of nearly singular mixing matrix, a small perturbation can lead to considerable errors in the source recovery (e.g., negative spurious peaks).
+To overcome this difficulty and improve robustness of the separation, we propose two remedies.
+One is to find better estimation of mixing matrix by allowing a constrained perturbation to the clustering outputs, and it is achieved by a quadratic programming.
+The intention is to drive the estimates closer to the true solution.
 The other is to seek sparse source signals by exploiting the DI condition.
 An $\ell_1$ optimization problem is formulated for recovering the source signals.